davidip86/UK_Housing_Market_Analysis/README.md

 ## Process Undertaken
 - Using agile principles, we held regular meetings as a group to discuss, assign and update our progress on tasks with this being recorded and montiored using tools such as the ticketing system in Jira.
 - Raw data was collected which included data in .csv (comma separated value) or .xls or .xlsx (Microsoft Excel worksheet) formats.
-These were gathered from various sources such as UK Land Registry, Bank of England etc - see links to the data sources in the last slide of the powerpoint presentation included <a href="https://github.com/davidip86/UK_Housing_Market_Analysis/blob/main/Presentation%20-%20UK%20Housing%20Market.pptx">here</a>.
+These were gathered from various sources such as UK Land Registry, Bank of England etc - see links to the data sources in the last slide of the powerpoint presentation <a href="https://github.com/davidip86/UK_Housing_Market_Analysis/blob/main/Presentation%20-%20UK%20Housing%20Market.pptx">here</a>.
 -
 ![Average House Price By Country](https://github.com/davidip86/UK_Housing_Market_Analysis/assets/136905010/e2da7b2a-268f-404a-ae61-700d921315ef)